Icinga/ansible-playbooks/README.md

 ## Documentation

 The documentation is located in the doc/ directory.
+This documentation is, as the Icinga2-ansible, currently under development and the various information provided may be subject to changes in the near future.

 ## Support